app-sre/proms-mcp/README.md

 ### RBAC Requirements

-For production (bearer token authentication) deployments, the server requires:
+For production (bearer token authentication) deployments:

-1. **ServiceAccount**: `proms-mcp-server` (created by template)
+1. **ServiceAccount**: `proms-mcp-server` (created by template) - used only for pod identity
-2. **ClusterRoleBinding**: Uses `system:auth-delegator` ClusterRole for token validation (must be created separately)
+2. **No special RBAC permissions needed**: The server uses self-validation where each user's token validates itself
 3. **User Tokens**: Users need valid OpenShift tokens (`oc whoami -t`)

-The template creates the ServiceAccount.
-The ClusterRoleBinding must be created separately using the command shown above.
+The template creates the ServiceAccount for pod identity.
+No ClusterRoleBindings or special permissions are required because the authentication uses self-validation.

 ## Development